TRANSCRIPTION OF THIS EPISODE OF THE PODCAST

 But you shouldn't test for too long in order not to get too many external influences too much noise and that's why 2 to 6 weeks are the optimal test period.
 And yes, if you don't have enough conversions and you don't have enough visitors then it becomes difficult.
 What do you mean now enough.
 So the rule of thumb is: I need my minimum of one hundred conversions per test variant.
 But that's just a rule of thumb.
 If both variants have the same conversions, I'm only at a "fifty-fifty" probability of which variant applies.

-This means that if I have two variants and I have 200 conversions, then they must be clearly different.
+This means that if I have two variants and I want 200 conversions, then they must differ significantly.
 So 150 to 50 conversions, for example.
-That would probably be a significant difference if we can say yes the 150 conversions variant is definitely better than the 50 converged variant.
-There are a bunch of calculators online for that though.
+That would probably be a significant difference, whether we can say yes the 150 conversions variant is definitely better than the 50 convergent variant.
+But there are a lot of calculative online.

 Calculate test duration

-If you simply look at the calculator or calculator or something like that, you will find with all A/B testing offers whether this is now Optimizely, A/B-Tasty, probably somewhere at Adobe and at VWO and I don't know where Everywhere these test links calculated function everything a little bit differently might show a few slightly different results, because of course there are a few more mathematical variables that can be incorporated with it.
-But there is a relatively good feeling whether you can test the app at all or not.
+If you just look for work you calculator or calculative or something then you find with all A/B testing offer, whether that's Optimizely, A/B Tasty, certainly also somewhere at Adobe and at VWO and what do I know where, you find everywhere these test links calculated function everything so a little bit differently show maybe a few slight different results because there are of course a few more, mathematical variables that you can incorporate with that.
+But it gives a relatively good feeling whether you can test app at all or not.

 Because nothing is worse than planning a test at great expense, installing a tool, implementing variants, starting tests and then realizing: I'm not getting any results.
 If you turn the thing off after three, four, six or eight weeks and realize "Oh shit, all that work was actually too much".
 So you didn't have to do it - it was free.
 And that you are in no case that is the worst case.
 Negative test results when you realize Oh this change that doesn't work at all is not the worst case at all.
 That's pretty cool because I've learned something and we want to work through the particular ones to learn.
 We want to get to know our visitors better.